AE TextSpotter: Learning Visual and Linguistic Representation for Ambiguous Text Spotting: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the Natural Science Foundation of China under Grant 61672273 and Grant 61832008, the Science Foundation for Distinguished Young Scholars of Jiangsu under Grant BK20160021, and Scientific Foundation of State Grid Corporation of China (Research on Ice-wind Disaster Feature Recognition and Prediction by Few-shot Machine Learning in Transmission Lines).
-Chunhua Shen and his employer received no financial support for the research, authorship and publication of this paper.